Rick Perry tapped to be energy secretary under Donald Trump, reports say

-Former Texas governor Rick Perry was named to Donald Trump’s Cabinet as energy secretary on Monday night, according to reports by Fox News Sunday and CBS.
+Former Texas governor Rick Perry was named to Donald Trump’s Cabinet as energy secretary on Monday night, according to multiple reports.

-The Washington Post reported that Trump hasn’t settled on Perry but that the two-time presidential candidate is the leading contender for the energy post.
+Fox News Sunday and CBS first reported the news via Twitter late Monday.

 “I think Perry is an absolutely logical appointee,” said Jim Riddlesperger, a Texas Christian University professor and Texas politics expert.
 “He’s the longest-serving governor in Texas history and has a lot of experience.”